As far as I’m concerned, you must visit Palawan.

 Although the spectacular scenery is Palawan’s main attraction, Puerto Princesa is an interesting city nonetheless!

-Although I didn’t get to visit Coron Island while I was travelling in Palawan, it is definitely one of the best places to visit in Palawan.
+Although I didn’t get to visit Coron Island while I was travelling in Palawan, it is definitely one of the best places to see in Palawan.